-At NMCC, we aggressively manage cancer and the side effects of the disease and treatment to help our patients feel better so they can spend more time at home.
-This method of treatment is called a "medical home," and it's been so successful that we've received a grant to duplicate the process at six clinics across the country.
+At NMCC, we aggressively manage cancer and the side effects of the disease and treatment to help patients feel better so they spend more time at home.
+This method of treatment is called a "medical home," and we're so successful at it that our CEO Dr. Barbara McAneny received a grant to duplicate the process at six clinics across the country.
 As part of the grant, we offer treatment until 8 p.m. during the week and from 1 to 4 p.m. on weekends so our patients don't seek care in the ER.
 By extending our hours, we keep patients out of the hospital and at home where they're happy and comfortable.

 The bladder is a hollow organ located in the pelvis.
 Its primary function is to store urine.
 The bladder has a muscular wall that allows it to get larger and smaller as urine is stored or emptied. ...
 Continue Reading

 Researchers at The University of Texas MD Anderson Cancer Center recently published their latest findings on the role a diagnosing urologist plays in deciding whether older men w...
 Continue Reading

 NMCC’s own Dr. Barbara McAneny has been named chair of the American Medical Association’s board of trustees.
 She is the co-founder of the New Mexico Cancer Center, and she was re-elected to the board on June 9.
 The following day the board officially elected Dr. McAneny chair after serving as chair-elect for the past year.
 As chair, Dr. McAneny will help the 21-member board develop strategic plans to implement policy made by the AMA’s House of Delegates.
 Read more here.